natelandau/shell-scripting-templates/docs/function-list.md

 ## bfl::error

-Prints a warning message to stderr.
+Prints an error message to stderr.

 #### Parameter